dmbarbour/wikilon/docs/ABCRT.md

 Eventually, I may support floating point numbers, vectors, matrices.
 I'd love for Wikilon to become a go to solution for scientific computations (perhaps distributed on a cloud and leveraging GPGPU).
 These are frequently expressed in terms of vector and matrix computations.

 *Aside:* I had an earlier concept of enabling arbitrary values to be reference counted.
 However, this idea doesn't have very nice predictability properties, especially in context of parallelism.
 Fortunately, *large value stowage* serves the same role of limiting depth of copies, and does so in a manner more comprehensible to users (conceptually, just copying a stowage address).

-# Arrays and Chunked Lists

-An array is an optimized representation for any structure of form: `μL.((a*L)+b)`.
-This includes normal lists, but also heterogeneous lists, and lists that do not terminate with unit.

-Compared to a list, arrays reduce memory overhead by half and ensure tight memory locality.
-But the primary benefit regards how easily common list functions can be accelerated when applied to an array: O(1) length, O(1) indexed lookups and updates, O(1) logical reversal, O(1) split and seamless append, and so on.

-The proposed representation for arrays is:

-        (array, size+offset, pbuff, pnext)
-            size+offset → small int
-                28 bit size in bytes
-                3 bit offset in bytes
-                word-aligned for arrays
-            pbuff →
-                (111) contiguous memory
-                (001) special case tag
-                  e.g. refct for sharing
-            pnext → whatever follows

-*Note:* It might be worthwhile to represent smaller and simpler arrays (limited size, simple slicing, terminating with unit in right) using only a single cell overhead.

-*Note:* I need to decide whether an array represents `(a * List a b)` or just the list itself.
-I could possibly do both via a simple tag bit in the array type.
-But it might be simpler and more efficient to dismantle the head of an array whenever we try to access it as a sum type, losing only the ability to seamlessly rejoin.

-Annotation `{&array}` asserts the argument is a list of values and compacts this list into an array with a single contiguous buffer with `pnext` pointing to the terminal value (usually `unit inR` for a plain list).
-If allocation fails (e.g. due to memory fragmentation), or if the argument is not a valid representation of a list, computation will halt.

-I might enable a weaker `{&array~}` to support compact lists with array-like segments, or 'chunked lists'.
-Chunked lists are a high performance data structure, sufficient for many applications of arrays.

-*NOTE:* Explicit arrays via `{&array}` must be allocated on the heap.
-Copy-collection within the nursery interferes with preserving a seamless underlying structure if it occurs during a logical split.
-The `{&array~}` constructor doesn't have this limitation, and should be favored for small or transient arrays.

-#### Seamless, Unshared, and Affine Arrays

-As far as ABC semantics are concerned, arrays are plain old lists.
-We can transparently append them to a list, for example.
-But from a *performance semantics* perspective arrays and lists diverge wildly.
-To protect performance semantics, I propose two annotations: `{&seamless}` and `{&unshared}`.

-When the array is encoded as one large chunk, and `pnext` points to the terminal value (no further list elements), we call this a *seamless* array.
-Seamless arrays guarantee many O(1) accelerated operations.
-This is valuable in many contexts.
-We provide a `{&seamless}` annotation to assert that an array is seamless.

-Unshared arrays can be split, seamlessly appended, and updated in place, each in O(1) time.
-These functions provide a powerful foundation for conventionally imperative algorithms and data structures: union find, hashtables, abstract register machines.
-They also enable logically reshaping arrays into matrices and back.
-To protect these properties, the `{&unshared}` annotation will assert that our buffer is not shared.

-Both `{&seamless}` and `{&unshared}` can be validated dynamically, and efficiently.
-But we can also give these annotations static semantics for a linter or typechecker, e.g. so we get a compile-time error indicating where sharing was introduced.

-As a simple technique, we can also explicitly mark arrays 'affine' by replacing the typical termal unit value with `[]f`.
-This prevents accidental copy and sharing of the array.

-#### Shared Array Buffers

-The copy function `^` will recognize arrays and wrap a reference count around the buffer.
-Accelerators can recognize this special case, i.e. such that we still have O(1) indexed lookup and non-copying fold/foreach, etc..
-It is possible for a chunked list to have different sharing for each chunk.
-When updating a shared array, we'll implicitly perform a copy-on-write.

-By default, once a buffer is shared, it remains forever shared.
-Even if the reference count is reduced to 1, we'll perform copy-on-write and the `{&unshared}` annotation will reject.
-The goal with this policy is early detection of erroneous conditions, e.g. race conditions with par/seq parallelism or potential for future reordering optimizations.

-When developers are confident in their assumption, they may use the `{&unshare}` annotation.
-This allows developers to indicate that a buffer should no longer be shared.
-Making this assumption explicit is a useful hint for static analysis.
-Dynamically, the annotation will validate ownership and remove the refct wrapper, returning the array to an unshared status.

-#### Logical Split, Seamless Append, Alignment.

-A logical split involves taking our array and constructing two non-overlapping arrays that point to the same underlying buffer.
-Logically, there is no sharing, so we can continue to update the component arrays in place.
-Later, if we append the two arrays along the same edge that we divided along earlier, we can transparently recombine into a single buffer.

-In the ideal case, our logical division is aligned with memory.
-When this happens, our buffers are truly independent - not just logically, but also in terms of GC.
-However, in the worst case, our divided buffer will share cells at each edge.
-We must determine whom is responsible for destruction of the shared cell.

-To handle this, one idea is to wrap the buffer like with do for shared buffers, except specialized for sharing edges of the array.
-This might look like:

-        (overlap, pbuff, pshareL, pshareR)
-            pshareL, pshareR: one of
-                tagged (refct, unit)
-                unit (if no overlap)

-If we delete our array, we'll decref our shares of the cells at each edge.
-If we held the last share, we'll take ownership of the associated cell and include it in our argument to the free() function.
-Otherwise, we leave it to the other shareholder.
-If instead we recombine our arrays, we can eliminate the share between them.

-Alternatively, it might be better to recognize potential overlap upon destruction, and keep some extra metadata per context for tracking 'shared' cells only when destruction occurs.
-This is a tempting option.

-*Note:* The overlap object can be omitted for arrays hosted in the nursery.

-#### Logical Reversal

-Logical reversal of a chunked list is achieved flipping a bit in the tag of each array chunk (so we have a `reversed array`) together with a conventional reversal of the `pnext` list.
-The `size+offset` values are not modified.
-We simply compute our index or pop data from the opposite end of the array.

-We reverse *onto* a value, and simultaneously we expose the terminating value.
-Reversing lists serves as a basis for appending lists or accessing terminals.
-(Though we'll also have accelerators for those specific cases.)

 #### Binaries